KaGaSi/project/01-InputFiles.md

 >
 > `1 2 possible comment`

-Should the bond file not be provided, the utilities show no error, but will (most likely) crash with segmentation fault.
+Should the bond file not be provided such case, the utilities detect no error, but will not work correctly (and may crash with segmentation fault).

 Bond information about molecule types not present in the bond file will be read from `FIELD`.